Scholarships, Grants & Awards

 It is essentially an easily searchable online database of nearly 4,000 funding opportunities covering everything from study, research, arts, sports and more.

 You can access this database for free at any public library as well as most universities, polytechnics and community centres.
 Many high schools also have access to givME so it’s worth checking with your school as you will need a login.

 Check in with unis, polytechs and wānanga

 Many universities, polytechs and other education providers offer their own scholarships, grants and awards.
-There's likely to be a scholarships department you can get in touch with to find out more but this information will also be available on their website so maybe check there first.
+Most have scholarship departments you can get in touch with to find out more or check on their website first.